 So, I added glucose to the first recipe, when trying to recreate the Marks and Spencers All Butter Cookies from my childhood.
 Well my version worked so well that mum and I have decided it’s actually better.
 You may think we are biased but mum is always very honest with me about my recipes, so I know she speaks the truth when she said mine were better.
 Having now had the chance to to try them side by side, I agree.

-I purposely left the the glucose out of my blueberry cookies for a few reasons.
-Firstly, it’s extra sugar that if is unneccesary, then why use it.
+I purposely left the glucose out of my blueberry cookies for a few reasons.
+Firstly, it’s extra sugar that is unnecessary, so why use it.
 Also, I wanted to make the recipe easier to make and lastly I wondered if the glucose actually made any discernible difference.
 I couldn’t notice any difference at all.
 The cookies still have the same perfect, crispy-edge, chewy-centre texture aaaaannd after 4 days, tasted as good as the day I made them.

 Now, that they’re easier to make, I’ve got 6 batches made up ready to go, with different flavours for each (I’ve come up with a list of about 30 flavour combinations so far!)